grafana/grafana/docs/sources/release-notes/_index.md

 # Release notes

-Here you can find details release notes that list everything that is included in every release as well as notices about deprecations and breaking changes.
+Here you can find detailed release notes that list everything that is included in every release as well as notices about deprecations and breaking changes.

 ## Grafana 7